wmclendon/ansible-brocade-post-stage/README.md

 - on my Mac with how Python was installed via Homebrew, python is actually at /usr/local/bin/python rather than the normal /usr/bin/python -- the repo has /usr/bin/python as I believe that should be the default.
 Mac users may or may not need to change the python file to match their location for python

 - the Log Directory is mandatory right now, and its location and ability to be created is highly machine dependent, so please modify as required in the Playbook for each Play.
-The repo uses /var/log/, however that does not seem to work on a Mac without sudo.
+The repo uses /tmp/log/